Bwillia13x/haven_test/replit.md

 # Aether Weaver - Advanced 3D Modeling Tool

 ## Overview
 Aether Weaver is a sophisticated web-based 3D modeling and visualization tool built with React, Three.js, and modern web technologies.
-The application provides an intuitive interface for creating, manipulating, and connecting 3D nodes in a virtual space, with advanced features like AI-powered commands, multi-selection, undo/redo functionality, and real-time collaboration capabilities.
+The application provides an intuitive interface for creating, manipulating, and connecting 3D nodes in a virtual space, with advanced features like natural language commands, multi-selection, undo/redo functionality, and real-time collaboration capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.